protz/dagstuhl-rust-2025/2-Proposal.md

 (check other Dagstuhl seminars, especially related to abstract interpretation/program analysis) -> Nothing on Rust in 2024 to 2027

-BP: What about before 2024?
-JP: nothing either, I went through all of the archives
 BP: Are there non-Rust seminars on analysis + verification for other languages?

 # Conferences and research projects within related topics, and why it is justified to hold such a seminar at Dagstuhl